reduxjs/redux/docs/recipes/ServerRendering.md

 }
 ```

 The code reads from the Express `Request` object passed into our server middleware.
 The parameter is parsed into a number and then set in the initial state.
 If you visit [http://localhost:3000/?counter=100](http://localhost:3000/?counter=100) in your browser, you’ll see the counter starts at 100.
-In the rendered HTML, you’ll see the counter output as 100 and the `__INITIAL_STATE__` variable has the counter set in it.
+In the rendered HTML, you’ll see the counter output as 100 and the `__PRELOADED_STATE__` variable has the counter set in it.

 ### Async State Fetching